JackLawhorn/Heavens-Above-Gardens-Below/Posts/Lunar Aspects.md

 > For more, see [[Wolf Mother]].

 Manifesting as an old, blind dire wolf whose skin is so scarred as to be pockmarked like the cratered surface of the [[silver moon]] above through which she sees everything below.
-The largest of the two moons still in the night sky, the [[#The Wolf Mother|Wolf Mother]] is a powerful Lunar Aspect and patron [[Aspect]] to all predators.
+The largest of the two moons still in the night sky, the [[#The Wolf Mother|Wolf Mother]] is a powerful Lunar Aspect and patron [[Aspect]] to all predators of the land.
 Most notably in the history of the humans and society within [[Omphalos, the City of Gardens]] are the [[Silver Wolves]] of [[Clan Wolfstepper]].

 ## The White Owl